x8080x2/CLS0/replit.md

 ## System Architecture

 The application is built on a monolithic Node.js architecture utilizing the Telegraf framework for Telegram interactions and an Express server for web functionalities.
-It integrates with WHM/cPanel for automated hosting account creation and uses Replit's built-in PostgreSQL database for persistent data storage.
+It integrates with WHM/cPanel for automated hosting account creation and uses Neon PostgreSQL database for persistent data storage (accessible from both Replit and Render).

 **UI/UX Decisions:**
 - The web dashboard (`dashboard.html`) features a modern, responsive design with gradient styling for monitoring bot activity.